-Reciprocal IVF (in vitro fertilization) is a family-forming option for couples that include one partner who can contribute eggs to form an embryo and one partner who can receive the embryo and carry the pregnancy.
+Reciprocal IVF (in vitro fertilization) is a family-building option for couples that include one partner who can contribute eggs to form an embryo and one partner who can receive the embryo and carry the pregnancy.
 Around the world, reciprocal IVF can be referred to as either partner-assisted reproduction, co-maternity, co-motherhood, co-parenthood, co-IVF, or reception of oocytes from partner (ROPA).

-As a reproductive endocrinologist, I’ve been able to assist many same-sex female couples in building their families in this unique way.
+As a reproductive endocrinologist, I’ve been able to assist many same-sex female and trans-men couples in building their families in this unique way.
 Whereas some couples decide sperm donor intrauterine insemination (IUI) is the best choice for them, reciprocal IVF allows both partners to participate in the same pregnancy in some way.

 Reciprocal IVF works by following a set of steps very similar to IVF using an egg (oocyte) donor.